Turnitin is a web-based program that reviews assignment submissions for similar or copied content.

-To check for content similarity, the software compares your work with content across the Internet, several databases and other students’ works that have previously been submitted to Turnitin.
+To check for content similarity, the software compares your work with content across the internet, several databases and other students’ work that has previously been submitted through Turnitin.

 Turnitin does not identify if a student’s work is plagiarised.
 It only highlights parts and sections in the submitted work that match other sources.
 Based on the similarity report that Turnitin provides, your tutors assess if plagiarism has occurred.

 For your assessments, you will be required to use Turnitin to submit your work, complete a peer review of other students' submissions if suggested and view your feedback and originality reports.

 Find out how to use Turnitin by referring to these handy student guides.

 Online chat: Click the blue chat icon at the bottom right of this page

 Opening hours: Mon to Fri 8am–9pm, Sat & Sun and University of Melbourne observed Public Holidays 10am–5pm AEST/AEDT